Lasting legacy at Summerhill

 Cloie and David Blackley.
 Photo / Supplied

-The man behind the creation of Pāpāmoa’s widely-used outdoor recreation and education facility on a working farm and forestry operation has been remembered for his enduring gift.
+One of the founders behind the creation of Summerhill – Pāpāmoa’s widely used outdoor recreation and education facility on a working farm and forestry operation – has been remembered for an enduring gift.

 Born in Heretaunga near Wellington on November 2, 1930, to Sam and Catherine Blackley, David met 17-year-old Cloie as a 20-year-old while aboard a ship returning to New Zealand in 1950.